Broiler industry: Primary breeding sector

 The "primary breeding sector" consists of companies that breed pedigree stock.
 Pedigree stock ("pure line") is kept on high level biosecure farms.
-Eggs are hatched in a special pedigree hatchery and their progeny then goes on to the great grandparent (GGP) and grandparent (GP) generations.
+Eggs are hatched in a special pedigree hatchery and their progeny then goes on to the great-grandparent (GGP) and grandparent (GP) generations.
 These eggs would then go to a special GP hatchery to produce Parent Stock (PS) which passes to the production sector.

 In 2006, out of an estimated world population of 18 billion poultry, about 3% are breeding stock.
 The US supplied about 1/4 of world GP stock.

 Worldwide, the primary sector produced 417 million parent stock (PS) per year.

 A single pedigree-level hen might have 25000 parent stock bird descendants, which in turn might produce 3 million broilers.

 Numerous techniques are used to assess the pedigree stock.
 For example, birds might be examined with ultrasound or x-rays to study the shape of muscles and bones.
 The blood oxygen level is measured to determine cardiovascular health.
 The walking ability of pedigree candidates is observed and scored.

-The need for high levels of R&D spending prompted consolidation within the primary breeder industry.
+The need for high levels of Research and development spending prompted consolidation within the primary breeder industry.
 As of 2017, only two sizable breeding groups remained: